Learn How to Concentrate and Focus with Hypnosis!

 This will give you the jump-start you need!!!

 Steve G. Jones takes you to the next level so that you can enjoy better focus and concentration – NOW!!!

 It’s easier than you think.
 You’ll see a new you and you’ll feel great about it!!!

-Steve G. Jones, Ed.D., Clinical Hypnotherapist, charges $1,500 for a custom recording and $25,000 for a one-hour private hypnotherapy session at his office. but you can get all the benefits for this low price.
-Simply listen to the CD every night as you go to bed for three weeks and feel the changes happening in your life.
+Steve G. Jones, Ed.D., Clinical Hypnotherapist, charges $1,500 for a custom recording and $25,000 for a one-hour private hypnotherapy session at his office.
+But you can get all the benefits for this low price.
+Simply listen to the Concentration and Focus Hypnosis MP3 session every night as you go to bed for three weeks and feel the changes happening in your life.
 You will feel more empowered, more in touch with your true self, and you will truly know that your goals are within your reach.